arnold-c/OutbreakDetection/manuscript/manuscript.typ

 <discussion>
 The performance of an outbreak detection system is highly sensitive to the structure and level of background noise in the simulation.
 Despite the mean daily noise incidence set to equivalent values between the dynamical and Poisson-only simulations, drastically different results are observed.

-#quote(block: true)[
-Despite the same average incidence of noise in each (comparable) scenario, the relative proportion of measles to noise varies differently throughout the time series, exacerbating the effects of imperfect diagnostic tests that will produce higher rates of false positives and negatives than ELISA-like diagnostics.
-Imperfect tests are also more susceptible to incorrect results because of the varying prevalence throughout the time series, so the PPV of the system will not be static throughout the time series.
-]

 Under the assumption that non-measles febrile rash is relatively static in time (Poisson), RDTs can perform as well, if not better than ELISA tests at moderate to high testing rates, and at a fraction of the cost.
 However, if it is expected that the noise is non-stationary, imperfect tests cannot overcome their accuracy limitations through higher testing rates, saturating at c.~74% accuracy, relative to ELISA’s 93%.
+This occurs because, despite the same average incidence of noise in each (comparable) scenario, the relative proportion of measles to noise varies differently throughout the time series, exacerbating the effects of imperfect diagnostic tests that will produce higher rates of false positives and negatives than ELISA-like diagnostics.
+Imperfect tests are also more susceptible to incorrect results due to the varying prevalence throughout the time series, so the PPV of the system will not be static throughout the time series.

+- #emph[Make point about balance of false positive/negative outbreak detection]
+- #emph[Analysis isn’t true optimization:]
+  - #emph[Requires explicit decisions about preference for speed / false alerts vs higher PPV]
+  - #emph[Surveillance is counting for action (WHO quote)]

 The purpose of routine surveillance is to characterize the infection landscape.
 With strong public health infrastructure and infectious disease surveillance programs, it is possible to develop a strong understanding of the shape of febrile rash cases, regardless of source.
 With this information, countries can tailor their future activities to rely more or less heavily upon RDTs, depending on the dynamics of the target disease and its relationship to background noise, favoring RDTs when there are low levels of noise and ELISAs during large rubella outbreaks, for example.